vbanderov/svelte-cv/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Encryption

+Since I did not want anyone to be able to see my email and phone number they are encrypted.
+If open the site without a password you won't see them, nor will you be able to download the PDF version.
+The password can be passed through hash URL, e.g. `https://vbanderov.github.io/svelte-cv/#password`.
+This way I can securely share it.

+In order to update them you can run `npm run encrypt`.
+The password you enter also needs to be saved to `ENCRYPTION_PASSWORD` GitHub secret.

 ## Building